sych74/database-backup-addon/README.md

 # Database Backup/Restore Add-On

-Database Backup Add-On is compatible with multiple database solutions in the Virtuozzo Application Platform.
+The **Database Backup/Restore** add-on is compatible with multiple database solutions on the Virtuozzo Application Platform.
 It works in tandem with [Backup Storage](https://github.com/jelastic-jps/backup-storage) to help users automatically create and store database backups at the remote storage.
-The list of supported web applications:
+The list of supported database servers includes:

 - MySQL/MariaDB/Percona
 - PostgreSQL
+- MongoDB
 - Redis

-As a backup software the [Restic](https://restic.net/) is used.

-Restic is a program to make a security copy for free and fast.
-It is a secure, cross-platform, open source program written in the Go programming language.

-Restic encrypts data using AES-256 and authenticates it using Poly1305-AES.
-Backing up is incremental process and is based on snapshotting of the specific directory or even the whole server that makes the process is really fast.
+[Restic](https://restic.net/) is used as backup software.
+It is a secure, cross-platform, open-source backup program written in Go.
+It encrypts data using AES-256 and authenticates it with Poly1305-AES.
+Restic performs incremental backups based on snapshots of specific directories or entire servers, ensuring a fast and efficient backup process.

 ## Pre-Requirements